 As Mayor and a member of the Chatham Township Committee I remain committed to:

 I have been committed to increasing communication with Chatham Township residents.
-During my tenure I initiated the formation of the Township Communications Committee; developed our communications protocol and procedures guidelines creating a framework for all Committee-related external communications; established the Committee's presence on Facebook and Twitter and instituted a bi-monthly e-newsletter.
+During my tenure I initiated the formation of the Township Communications Committee; developed our communications protocol and procedures guidelines creating a framework for all Committee-related external communications; established the Committee's presence on Facebook and Twitter.